 The MPA-MS Nursing Dual Degree Program

 The Master of Public Administration (MPA) housed in the College of Community and Public Affairs and Master of Science in Nursing (MS Nursing) housed in the Decker School of Nursing offer a dual MPA-MS Nursing degree program to provide students at Binghamton University with a unique opportunity.
 By carefully structuring the sequence of courses, recognizing comparable course offerings and using courses in one program to count as electives in the other, the MPA-MS Nursing dual degree program allows students to complete both degrees in three years of full-time study, without compromising the professional standards of either program.
-The 42-credit hour MPA program and the 48-credit hour MS Nursing program can be completed as part of a 68-credit hour program (rather than 90 credit hours required to complete the two programs without the benefit of the dual degree structure).
+The 42-credit hour MPA program and the 48-credit hour MS Nursing program can be completed as part of a 67-credit hour program (rather than 90 credit hours required to complete the two programs without the benefit of the dual degree structure).

 The MPA-MS Nursing Dual Degree Program prepares students for nursing administrator positions in hospitals, health care facilities and community health agencies.
 Nurses who advance to administrative positions often find themselves struggling with their new responsibilities related to budgetary, human resources, organizational, policy and management matters.
 The dual-degree program is designed to ensure that students not only advance their professional nursing credentials, but also develop knowledge and skills for effective management.
 The dual-degree program takes advantage of the complementary foci of the two degree programs.
 Both programs have a clear commitment to preparing students to help their communities through advanced professional knowledge and skills.
 Accordingly, the dual degree emphasizes community health and professional management to prepare nurses to be effective administrators.
 The dual degree is targeted specifically to students in the Community Health Nursing program who have selected the Nurse Administrator role.
+Click here to view the course sequencing.

 Students must apply and be admitted to both the MPA program and the MS Nursing program.
 These are separate applications and each requires an application fee to the Graduate School.
 Students who begin one program and then apply to the other program later will need to meet with the appropriate advisors for both programs to develop a customized program of study; completion within three years may not be possible for students who do not begin the programs in the same semester.